About me

 Tidbits

-I'm a high mezzo, and sing second soprano with choral and opera groups such as the BBC Symphony Chorus and London Symphony Chorus (see "Never to Forget", Howard Goodall's moving tribute to the first 122 UK health and care workers who lost their lives to Covid-10, and the beautifully assembled video of Mozart's Ave Verum Corpus involving LSC and other choirs - both works recorded by choir members and instrumentalists individually at home during lockdown).
-My zenith being Annina in Verdi's La Traviata with Hampstead Garden Opera, and most of the Woman 1 numbers in Sondheim's Side by Side with All Star Productions.
+I'm a high mezzo, and sing second soprano with choral and opera groups such as the BBC Symphony Chorus and London Symphony Chorus (see "Never to Forget", Howard Goodall's moving tribute to the first 122 UK health and care workers who lost their lives to Covid-19, and the beautifully assembled video of Mozart's Ave Verum Corpus involving LSC and other choirs - both works recorded by choir members and instrumentalists individually at home during lockdown).
+My zeniths were playing Annina in Verdi's La Traviata with Hampstead Garden Opera, Mother in HGO's Madame Butterfly, and (NODA review: "a joy to listen to") Bridesmaid duet in HGO's Marriage of Figaro, most of the Woman 1 numbers in Sondheim's Side by Side with All Star Productions, and Heidi Schiller in Sondheim's Follies with Imperial Productions.
 Two left feet and an inability to pick up choreographed dancing as quickly as it's demonstrated mean that I no longer attempt any musicals!

-According to family lore, my surname in Chinese 韓, and a copy of a handwritten book that my grandfather took with him when he left China about a century ago, we're directly descended from Han Dynasty general Han Xin - a great military strategist, who was even a king for a year.
+According to family lore, my surname in Chinese 韓, and a carbon copy of a handwritten book that my paternal grandfather took with him when he left China about a century ago, we're directly descended from Han Dynasty general Han Xin - a great military strategist, who was even a king for a year.
 I'm not sure how that's possible because, according to the public histories, when the empress ordered his execution his entire family was also executed - which unfortunately was not uncommon in those days.
 But if anyone has a copy of a similar book (sadly my father lost my grandfather's copy), or knows of any great escapes that weren't recorded in the public histories, I'd love to hear all about it!
+Apparently it was decreed that the names of his descendants should be added to the book over all future generations, male only unsurprisingly, and my brother's and male cousins' names were added to it, but not mine or my female cousins'.
+Supposedly there is a village of Hons/Hans somewhere in China where the original book is still maintained, again if anyone knows anything about the name of that village or about the original book, please let me know!
 Despite all that, English is my first, and effectively only, language.
 I could speak Mandarin, Cantonese and Hokkien from age 1, but since starting kindergarten at age 4, where everyone spoke just English, I gradually lost all my Chinese-speaking abilities.
 I remember very clearly waking up one day, when I was about 6 to 8 years old, and thinking: "Oh, I'm now dreaming in English!".
-Re-learning Mandarin someday is on my bucket list.
+Re-learning Mandarin someday is on my bucket list.>

-This site is hosted via Google App Engine (just static files generally, deployed via the Google App Engine SDK for Python 2.7, which Google is continuing to support on App Engine), using CloudFlare's CDN.
+This site is hosted via Google App Engine (just static files generally, deployed via the Google App Engine SDK for Python, with CloudFlare's CDN.